jieway/everystep/docs/book/cs144/1-summary.md

 ## 实验&进度

-* Lab 0: networking warmup  （网络热身）
+* Lab 0: networking warmup
-* Lab 1: stitching substrings into a byte stream （拼接字符串并将其变成字节流）
+* Lab 1: stitching substrings into a byte stream
-* Lab 2: the TCP receiver       （TCP 接受者）
+* Lab 2: the TCP receiver
-* Lab 3: the TCP sender         （TCP 发送者）
+* Lab 3: the TCP sender
-* Lab 4: the TCP connection     （TCP 连接）
+* Lab 4: the TCP connection
-* Lab 5: the network interface  （TCP 接口）
+* Lab 5: the network interface
-* Lab 6: the IP router          （TCP 路由）
+* Lab 6: the IP router